-G. Pools/Hot Tubs
+F. Pools/Hot Tubs

-- 1) Permits are required from the municipality and association - 2) Pools must be installed in accordance with all Pocono and Stroud Township ordinances and association regulations. - 3) The Code Enforcement Officer shall issue a pool permit once all requirements are met and township permits approved. - 4) All pools and hot tubs shall be constructed in the rear of dwellings only. - 5) No pool or hot tub water whatsoever may be discharged into the community sewer system, swales or allowed to flow onto any adjacent residential lots.
+- 1) Permits are required from the municipality and association. - 2) Pools must be installed in accordance with Township ordinances and association regulations. - 3) The Code Enforcement Officer shall issue a pool permit once all requirements are met and township permits approved. - 4) All pools and hot tubs shall be constructed in the rear of dwellings only. - 5) No pool or hot tub water whatsoever may be discharged into the community sewer system, swales or allowed to flow onto any adjacent residential lots.
 As per PaDEP regulations, water shall be neutralized before draining occurs.

-H. Athletic Equipment
+G. Athletic Equipment

+When in use, placement in the roadways is permissible so long as it does not impede vehicular traffic.
 The storage of athletic equipment, i.e., Basketball hoops, goal post, etc. shall be on the homeowner's property and beyond the easement area.
-When in use, placement roadside permissible so long as it does not impede vehicular traffic.
-All equipment shall be removed from road side by November 1 of each year.

-I. Tree Protection Rule
+H. Tree Protection Rule